Idiopathic Scrotal Calcinosis

 1. Observation: In many cases, no treatment is needed, and the nodules can be left alone if they are not causing any discomfort.

 2. Surgical Removal: If the nodules are painful or cosmetically undesirable, a surgical procedure can be performed to remove them.
-This is typically done as an outpatient procedure.
+This is typically done as an procedure.

 3. Laser Therapy: Laser treatment can also be used to remove the calcium deposits, and it may result in smaller scars compared to traditional surgery.